John C. Haas: Philanthropy

 Haas was instrumental in establishing the Center for the History of Chemistry (later the Chemical Heritage Foundation, now the Science History Institute).
 The John C. Haas Archive of Science and Business at the Chemical Heritage Foundation is named in his honor, and includes the Rohm and Haas Company archives.

 John C. Haas and his brother F. Otto Haas received the Edward Powell Memorial Award in 1987 for their philanthropic work in Philadelphia.
 They donated the award's cash prize to the Philadelphia Committee for the Homeless.
 Haas was elected to the American Philosophical Society in 1992.

 Political activities

 John was an early opponent of the Vietnam War.
 Seeing the dangers of the cold war and nuclear proliferation, he generously supported organizations such as Project Ploughshares.
 Haas co-founded several organizations, including Business Executives for Nuclear Arms Control (BENAC), Professionals for Nuclear Arms Control (PRONAC), and the Project for Nuclear Awareness (PNA).
 He was instrumental in supporting the Chemical Weapons Convention, signed by President George H. W. Bush and passed through the Senate during President Bill Clinton's term of office.
-He supported the START Treaty and the defusing of cold war tensions by Mikhail Gorbachev, Bush (Sr.), and Clinton, and also the bipartisan New START Treaty passed by the U.S. Senate and President Obama in 2010.
+He supported the START Treaty and the defusing of cold war tensions by Mikhail Gorbachev, George Bush Sr., and Bill Clinton, and the bipartisan New START Treaty passed by the U.S. Senate and President Obama in 2010.
 Since 2008, the John C. & Chara C. Haas Award for International Peace and Social Justice has been awarded in the names of the Haas's.